 - Sleeping bag: Get a sleeping bag, blankets and pillows ready if you have to evacuate.

-- Keep your gas tank full or at least half full: Fill it up all the way, but even when you’re on the road, try not to let your tank get lower than half full.
+- Keep your gas tank full: Fill it up all the way.
+Even when you’re on the road try not to let your tank get below half full.

 - Plan to stay with friends: Hotels will book up quickly, so plan to stay with friends or family who live inland at least for the first couple of nights.

-- Carefully inspect your home upon return: Before letting children back, watch for danger, hanging electrical wires and loose debris.
+- Carefully inspect your home upon return: Before letting children back, watch for danger, hanging electrical wires, loose debris, broken glass, etc..

-- Emergency contact information: Put doctors’ phone numbers and other emergency contact information in your preparedness kit.
+- Emergency contact information: Hard copy of all important phone numbers and other emergency contact information in your preparedness kit.
+Don’t rely on having a charged cell phone and it’s contact list.

-- Prioritize what’s important: You can’t take everything with you, but deeds, wills, Social Security cards, birth certificates and important financial statements should be collected.
+- Prioritize what’s important: You can’t take everything with you, but consider important documents such as deeds, wills, birth certificates, passports, important financial statements, etc..

 - Check home insurance: Do this before hurricane season starts, otherwise updated coverage may not take effect until the following year.
 Also look into flood insurance.

-- Write down serial numbers: In case important belongings are stolen or lost in the storm, you’ll need serial numbers to get them back.
+- Write down serial numbers: In case important belongings are stolen or lost in the storm, you might need serial numbers as proof for insurance.

 - Proof of residence: A driver’s license or mail should suffice.

-- Use a fireproof safe: A fireproof safe will keep your belongings protected.
+- Use a fireproof / waterproof safe: A fireproof safe will keep your belongings protected.

 - Know the terminology: Know the difference between tropical depressions, tropical storms and hurricanes so that you can follow the reports better.

-- Stay up to date with a weather radio: Best weather radios
+- Stay up to date with a weather radio: Best Weather Radio

 - Head to a windowless room: Even if your windows are boarded up, stay in a windowless room while the winds are blowing.